 Corrections (also called a Written Document of Corrections or WDOC), which includes for each

 deficiency: date the correction was or will be made; how the deficiency was resolved; how the

 problem will be prevented in the future; and name of the individual responsible for resolving

-Each Child Care Office maintains files available for public review which include copies
+Each Child Care Office maintains files available for public review that include copies

 of applications and supporting documents, licenses, inspection and complaint investigation